-Friday, September 25, 2020: fee-payment deadline for JD and graduate students for Fall Term.
+Friday, September 24, 2021: fee-payment deadline for JD and graduate students for Fall Term.

-Friday, January 22, 2021: fee-payment deadline for JD and graduate students for Winter Term.
+Friday, January 28, 2022: fee-payment deadline for JD and graduate students for Winter Term.

-Upper-Year Courses for 2020/21
+Upper-Year Courses for 2021/22

 - All full-time JD students must register, in each of their second and third years, for at least 12 credits per term, to a maximum of 18, and for at least 31 credits per year, to a maximum of 36. - All graduate student course selections must be approved by the Graduate Program Director. - Some optional courses have prerequisites/corequisites.
-For those that do and do not, see Instructor Course Descriptions and Calendar Course Descriptions on the website.
+For those that do and do not, see Instructor Course Descriptions and Calendar Course Descriptions.